poser55/linked-db-rows/README.md

 * Extension ideas
     - Do more unification of Datatype handling.
 E.g. oracle treats DATE different from Postgres (so at the moment we need to adapt it in the JSON/ DbRecord).
 Refer e.g. to DbExporterBasicTests#datatypesTest().
+* Oracle testcontainer does not run on Arm osx.
+To try things out: https://dbfiddle.uk/Wh4zpMKJ